 10 Light Pollution Filters for Astrophotography in the City

-By ignoring specific wavelengths of light in the visible spectrum associated with artificial light sources such as a street lamp.
-The best way to test if a particular filter is a good fit for your skies is to review examples taken by others from similar conditions.
+They ignore specific wavelengths of light in the visible spectrum associated with artificial light sources such as street lamps.
+The best way to determine whether a particular filter is a good fit for your skies is to review examples taken by others in similar conditions.

-A quality light pollution filter will allow the important colors and light emitted by your astrophotography subject to reach the camera sensor, without the nasty brown glow of a washed-out sky.
-The design of the filter includes layers that block specific bandpass lines of the visible spectrum
+A quality light pollution filter will allow the important colors and light emitted by your astrophotography subject to reach the camera sensor without the nasty brown glow of a washed-out sky.
+The filter’s design includes layers that block specific bandpass lines of the visible spectrum.

-When it comes to collecting great data from your color camera, there is no substitute for dark skies.
-However, the light pollution filters talked about in this post may make astrophotography from the city a little more practical and rewarding.
+If you’re looking to collect the absolute best image data with your camera, there is no substitute for dark skies.
+However, the light pollution filters in this post may make astrophotography from the city a little more practical and rewarding.

 Why I Use Light Pollution Filters